gabriellegall/chess_com_bi/README.md

 As explained earlier, it is not possible to perform DML operations under the BigQuery free tier (e.g. INSERT).
 Therefore, I use the 'table' or 'view' materialization with a DROP TABLE pre-hook if necessary.
 To avoid big write operations while optimizing Metabase query performance, I only materialize aggregated and filtered tables as 'table'. intermediate models or highly granular reporting tables are materialized as 'view'.

 ### Data quality and testing
-DBT tests have been developped to monitor data quality:
+DBT tests have been developed to monitor data quality:
 - generic DBT tests 'not_null' on key fields and business rules expecting to always be filled.
 - a custom DBT test on the Stockfish games evaluation, to ensure that all games are processed as expected and all moves are evaluated.